olafal0/raytracer/Readme.md

--a full description of the kernel (or algorithm, application) that you are working on

--a first model of performance that predicts how long different instances of the problem should take

--a first code that implements the kernel, parallel if you can

--a first measurement of performance and ideas about why the performance is not as expected.

 ## The Appplication: Raytracing
 Raytracing is an algorithm for rendering in a highly detailed, physically accurate way.
 In real life, light is emitted by light sources, bounces off of (or is refracted by) objects, and then some of that light hits our eye or a camera.
 For speed, raytracing involves going backwards: start at the "eye", shoot a ray outwards, and if collisions are detected, use those to generate a color for each pixel of the image.